The Baulomorph 🔮 Vancouver

 Rablanar posited that other species might be able to operate on subatomic levels that the Baulians couldn’t even see — levels that went into the negative 30s or 40s.
 They might be privy to an infinite range of fractal layers that were invisible to Baulians, simply because the latter couldn’t look deeply enough.
 Looking at a billionth of an angstrom wasn’t enough; Baulians needed to divide that billionth by a billion.

-Humans hadn’t even started to understand all this.
-Everything Maximus imagined to be dipping in and out of this space-time continuum was in fact bouncing around in the quantum corners and fractals of the same continuum.
 If humans had a clue what to do with their particle accelerators they would see that the soil out of which life sprang was not some strange mystical realm.
-Berry could write a dozen books about the corners humans couldn’t look around and the fractals they couldn’t see.
-Space was all around them, yet some of their brightest minds still didn’t grasp the basic concept.
+Berry could lecture his friends for hours about the corners they couldn’t look around and the fractals they couldn’t see.
+Space was all around them, yet some of them still didn’t grasp the basic concept.
 Alternate dimensions!
 As if the universe wasn’t big enough — or small enough — for them!

 Still, he wished he could tell his human friends that his people weren’t people at all.
 They certainly weren’t from some mystery universe that popped into theirs.
 Nor were they from around the corner, just beyond Neptune, as his fellow Baulians liked to joke among themselves, implying a geographical intimacy that was completely inaccurate.